SteelSeries/gamesense-plugin-ue4/README.md

-# GameSense™ Client for Unreal Engine 4
+# GameSense™ Plugin for Unreal Engine 4
-GameSense™ Client for UE4 simplifies the process of integrating GameSense™ in your project.
+GameSense™ Plugin for UE4 simplifies the process of integrating GameSense™ in your project.
 It minimizes the amount of work required to communicate with the GameSense™ server through a simple-to-use C++ API with Blueprint bindings.

 ## More info
 * [GameSense Developer Portal](https://steelseries.com/developer)